-- As an integral part of their spiritual and moral development, eighth grade students are required to complete a community project.
-Each project requires a minimum of 15 hours of community service for an approved organization and a formal digital presentation. - National Junior Honor Society: Students may apply to be a member of the NJHS.
-Members are required to complete an additional 20 hours of service - 10 hours as a group and 10 hours individually.
+As an integral part of their spiritual and moral development, eighth grade students are required to complete a community project.
+Each project requires a minimum of 15 hours of community service for an approved organization and a formal digital presentation.